| Lucky is the traveler who can step

 (The alcohol and hot bath can make for a dizzying combination

-Most indoor baths are granite or marble lined.
+for the uninitiated.)
+[Top] Most indoor baths are granite or marble lined.
 Some more traditional

 ones consist of large cedar tubs.
 There is usually a stream